AlacrisIO/legicash-facts/demo.md

 11. Reggie's signed off on some commitment from step 7. of the previous section which is ill-formed or acausal.
 Refutation: Ill-formed is irrefutable.
     Refutation of acausality is the causal path.
+12. Reggie reported inconsistent events in the gossip for two different main-chain forks.

 ##### Poison gossip